MyGet/MyGetDocs/Docs.Site/Docs/How-To/Using-Paket-with-MyGet-feeds.markdown

 	nuget Respond 1.2.0
 	nuget WebGrease 1.5.2

-You can now use Paket to restore an update NuGet packages in your project.
+You can now use Paket to restore and update NuGet packages in your project.
 Running `paket install` will perform a package restore.
 By running `paket init-auto-restore` the package restore is also injected into your Visual Studio project so it runs during build, if needed.

 ## Using a private MyGet feed